Mathias-SantAnna/lotr-collectibles/TESTING.md

 - **Profile page**: Only logged in users have access to the profile page.
 When `/profile/` is typed on URL, unless users are logged in, users are directed to the login page

-- **Add Product page**: Only admin has access to the page.
+- **Add Product page**: The page is only accessible by the administrator.
 When `/products/add/` is typed on URL, if users are not logged in, users are directed to the login page.
 If users are logged in, then users are directed to the home page with [an error message](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/add-product.png) unless Admin user

 - **Edit Product page and Delete product function**: Same as "Add Product"

-- **Order History**: Only the user who purchased the product has access to the order history.
-When the order history URL is typed and if users are not the user who purchased the product, the users are redirected to the profile page with [an error message](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/product-history.png)
+- **Order History**: The order history is only accessible to the individual who purchased the product.
+When the order history URL is entered in case users are not the user who purchased the product, the users are redirected to the profile page with [an error message](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/product-history.png)

 <div align="right"><a href="#testing-top">🔝</a></div>